Want to watch Premier League matches live without a Sky Sports contract? It's easier than you think, and totally legal. Here's how.

 Here’s the official Premier League fixture list for the 2019/20 season.
 The official schedule is an easy place to see what games are on what TV channels (if at all) - Sky Sport or BT Sport.

-Here are the big games for this weekend with TV channels:
+Here are the big games for this weekend with kick-off times and TV channels:

 How to watch the Premier League on Sky Sports